 Processing Referral Priority Applications

 When a hiring department receives a RP candidate’s application and referral, they must review the RP candidate's application materials timely.
-If the candidate meets the requirements of the position, the hiring department must have a discussion with the candidate about the role.
-After your conversation, the following options are available:
+If the candidate meets the requirements of the position, the hiring department must have an initial interview with the candidate about the role.
+After the interview, the following options are available:

 - Waive the recruitment to directly hire the RP candidate into the position.
 Consult with Talent Acquisition if you have questions on converting an open recruitment to a waiver.